radian-software/straight.el/README.md

 See [this issue][#236] for discussion about ways of mitigating the bad UX of this situation.

+### I get "could not read username/password" errors

+This is because `straight.el` is not currently able to detect when SSH or Git asks for your username and/or password/passphrase and then pipe that prompt through to the minibuffer ([#334]).

+To work around the problem, set up [git-credential-cache] if you use HTTPS, and [ssh-agent] if you use SSH.
+That way, you won't be prompted for your username/password.
+When setting up ssh-agent, be careful to make sure that the relevant environment variables get set in Emacs.
+This might be tricky since starting Emacs from the desktop (rather than from the command line) sometimes results in it not inheriting any environment variables from your shell.

 ### The interactive version-control operations are confusing

 This part of `straight.el` still needs some work; see [#54] about the